Bylaws of Village Garden Club of Dennis

 C. One third of the membership shall constitute a quorum for the transaction of business.

-D. For meeting obligation purposes, the VGC calendar year begins
+D. For meeting obligation purposes, the VGCD calendar year begins on July 1st and runs through June 30th of the following year.

 ARTICLE VI OFFICERS, EXECUTIVE BOARD AND FULL BOARD